fredgj/typesys/README.rst

 Typesys is a module that is meant to make it more easy to manange types.
 It contains three decorators; type_hints, type_corrector, and return_type.

-The type_hints decorator lets the user specify what what the arguements of a functions should be.
-If arguments of another type than specified in the decorator if passed in, a TypeError will be raised.
+The type_hints decorator lets the user specify what the arguements of a functions should be.
+If arguments of another type than specified in the decorator are passed in, a TypeError will be raised.

 The type_corrector decorator lets the user specify what types the arguments to a function should have.
 It's not 100% safe to use as it